AhsanShafiqShawon/guide/auth.md

 #### Summary

-* Route protection checks *authentication* — ownership checks check *authorization on a specific resource*
+* Route protection checks *authentication* — ownership checks *authorization on a specific resource*
 * Fetch by `id + userId` together — cleaner and doesn't load unauthorized resources
 * `@PreAuthorize` with a custom bean keeps business logic and auth logic separated
 * Admins bypass ownership — build that into every ownership check explicitly